Roguelike deck-building game

-A roguelike deck-building game is a hybrid genre of video games that combine the nature of deck-building card games with procedural-generated randomness from roguelike games.
+A roguelike deck-building game or roguelite deck-building game is a hybrid genre of video games that combines the nature of deck-building card games with procedurally generated randomness from roguelike games.

 Gameplay aspects

-Most roguelike deck-building games present the player with one or more playable characters, each character having a pre-established deck of cards that are used within the game, typically in turn-based combat.
+Most roguelike deck-building games present the player with one or more pre-established deck of cards that are used within the game, typically in turn-based combat.
 As the player progresses through the game, they gain the ability to add cards to this deck, most often through either a choice of one or more random reward cards, or sometimes through an in-game shop.
 There also may be mechanism to remove cards from the deck, or to update a card already in the deck.
 Because the player cannot predict which cards will be presented as rewards, they must build their deck "on the fly", trying to develop potential combinations and synergies between cards and other gameplay elements, while at the same time avoid diluting their deck with cards that do not work as well.
 For example, the player in Slay the Spire can gain relics that provide permanent effects for the character as rewards from defeating powerful enemies, and the deck-building strategy subsequently will be tied to synergizing the effects of cards with the power of these relics.
 This approach to building out the deck is comparable to developing a character in a tabletop role-playing game, thus adding some depth to the game.
 Some games in this genre do allow players to edit decks directly, in manners similar to collectible card games, but still use randomization for how the cards play out within the game.

-The "card" metaphor is used most commonly, but other randomized elements may be used, for example Dicey Dungeons replaces cards with dice, but otherwise plays similarly to other roguelike deck-building games.
+The "card" metaphor is used most commonly, but other randomized elements may be used.
+In Dicey Dungeons, the player fights through monsters in dungeons by acquiring randomized weapons and equipment as prizes from combat; these are powered in combat by using the results of dice rolls to match values on the equipment.
+In Luck Be a Landlord, the player acquires symbols that are placed on a slot machine, and scores points by achieving synergies with how the symbols may randomly land on the slot display that score larger point values.